vickyhack-manju/Salting-hashed-texts/README.md

 # Salting-hashed-texts
-# used multiple hashing algorithms amd also added basic salting techniques
+# used multiple hashing algorithms and also added basic salting techniques